Resource dependent branching processes and the envelope of societies: Particular policies

-{\it Interpretation and properties.} The sf-society is the model which serves the strongest individuals first.
+The s.f.-society is the model which serves the strongest individuals first.
 Since we identified the values of resource claims with the power to defend these claims, this society shares important features with free-market policies and an uncontrolled capitalistic society.
-Since claims are again highly dependent, the technical difficulty in this model is comparable with the one evoked for the wf-society.
+Since claims are again highly dependent, the technical difficulty in this model is comparable with the one evoked for the w.f.-society.

-For a closer study of the sf-process, we will need later the following definition: \begin{defin} We say that a function $h:[t_1,t_2]\to\R$ defined on an interval $[t_1,t_2]\subset\R$ is {\it cap-unimodal} if it is either monotone, or else unimodal and cap-shaped, on $[t_1,t_2]$. \end{defin} Note that a cap-unimodal function $h$ on $[t_1,t_2]$ satisfies
+For a closer study of the s.f.-process, we will need later the following definition:

+\begin{defin} We say that a function $h\dvtx [t_1,t_2]\to\R$ defined on an interval $[t_1,t_2]\subset\R$ is \textit{cap-unimodal} if it is either monotone, or else unimodal and cap-shaped, on $[t_1,t_2]$. \end{defin}